 One option is the “Activity-on-node” diagram.
 It includes metrics specific to the critical path, like drag, total flow, and latest possible start estimates.

-Again, to create a network diagram or flowchart like this requires more work than an auto-generated Gantt chart.
+Again, creating a network diagram or flowchart like this requires more work than an auto-generated Gantt chart.

 An easier way to visualize and estimate project timelines

-Thankfully, you no longer have to manually map projects out in a flowchart or network diagram using nothing but a pen, paper, and your intuition.
+Thankfully, it’s no longer necessary to manually map projects out in a flowchart or network diagram using nothing but a pen, paper, and … intuition.

-With monday.com, you can use an easily-customizable template to generate a Gantt chart in minutes.
-You can also drag-and-drop tasks and edit durations directly on the visual timeline.
+With monday.com, it’s very straightforward to create an easily-customizable template that will generate a Gantt chart in minutes.
+Additionally, it’s easy to drag and drop tasks and edit durations directly on the visual timeline.

 Start with the project timeline template

-If you want to visualize an upcoming project schedule, start with the project timeline template.
+Want to visualize an upcoming project schedule?
+Start with the project timeline template.

 It will create a board with all the variables you need to edit, along with tasks, dependencies, durations, and more.